 First thing to know: almost everyone who visits the Louvre passes through the big glass pyramid, even if you come in some other entrance, of which there are several.

 You can enter the Louvre directly through the glass pyramid itself, or through the Carrousel du Louvre, an underground shopping/restaurant area that connects to the pyramid.

 If you have the Paris Pass or the Paris Museum Pass, you can enter through the Passage Richelieu, just off the Rue de Rivoli across from the Palais Royal-Musée du Louvre métro station.
 The lines—especially for the security check—are usually shorter here.

 Porte des Lions Entrance

-Planning Your Visit
+Planning Your Itinerary

-Paris Museum Pass accepted.
+Paris Pass and Paris Museum Pass accepted.
 Closed Tuesday.
 Open Wednesday and Friday evenings.